 According to a soon-to-be-published survey by Computer Economics, IT decision-makers appreciate the benefits of SaaS, such as speed, agility, and scalability.
 But there is one benefit that they do not rate highly.
 They do not see that SaaS saves money.

 Please read to the end of this post to see how I plan to quantify this issue with some hard data.

 .
 We had helped this high tech manufacturer three years ago with a new CRM system selection, and the company had chosen Salesforce.com.
 Now the CIO wanted to pick my brain about options for upgrading other parts of his applications portfolio.

 In the course of the conversation, the CIO made an interesting observation.
 “Frank, we think we made the right choice with Salesforce, and we believe cloud systems are the way to go.
 But I’ve got to tell you, they aren’t cheap.”

+I indicated that I had been thinking about this subject recently and asked him to tell me more.
 “Well, when you count the per-user fees, plus the platform costs, plus the partner apps that you want to implement, it can add up to a lot of money year after year,” he explained.
 “And, of course, you still have the up-front implementation consulting fees.”

 Later in the day, I posted a couple of tweets about this conversation, and the reaction from some of my followers was interesting.
 “The real benefits of SaaS are in flexibility and agility,” replied one follower.
 “You shouldn’t be looking at TCO,” replied another.